COVID-19 Update - The ABPN has been actively monitoring the events and circumstances surrounding the spread of COVID-19…

 The ABPN considers the certification status of individuals to be public information and the ABPN will publish and/or make available upon request an individual’s certification status.
 As such, the ABPN routinely reports and/or discloses, through its website or otherwise, whether an individual is certified or not certified.
 If an individual was previously certified by the ABPN, but no longer is certified by the ABPN, the dates of former ABPN certification will also be routinely reported and/or disclosed.

-The ABPN also routinely provides a diplomate’s certification information and status as well as personal identifying information, including full name, mailing address, email address, social security number, secondary degrees, gender, birth date, telephone number, and facsimile number to the American Board of Medical Specialties (ABMS) which publishes the Official ABMS Directory of Board Certified Medical Specialists and the Federation of State Medical Boards (FSMB).
+The ABPN also routinely provides a diplomate’s certification information and status as well as personal identifying information, including full name, mailing address, email address, social security number, secondary degrees, gender, birth date, telephone number, and facsimile number to the American Board of Medical Specialties (ABMS) which publishes the Official ABMS Directory of Board Certified Medical Specialists, other ABMS-member Boards and the Federation of State Medical Boards (FSMB).

-The ABPN provides residency and fellowship training programs the names of applicants and the performance on any and all of the ABPN’s examinations and/or maintenance of certification components taken at any time.
+The ABPN provides residency and fellowship training programs the names of applicants and the performance on any and all of the ABPN’s examinations and/or continuing certification components taken at any time.

-The ABPN will also, at its discretion, release information contained in an individual’s application for certification or maintenance of certification, individuals’ examination results and examination scores to researchers selected by the ABPN to study the testing and evaluation programs of the ABPN.
+The ABPN will also, at its discretion, release information contained in an individual’s application for initial certification or continuing certification, individuals’ examination results and examination scores to researchers selected by the ABPN to study the testing and evaluation programs of the ABPN.

 The ABPN will disclose pertinent information it possesses about any individual who it determines has violated ABPN rule and/or procedures; engaged in misrepresentation, unprofessional and/or unethical behavior; or whose certification was revoked or determined to be invalid.